Skip to main content

 Dangers of Texting and Driving Essay

 Driving and texting are potentially fatal!
 Every day, people die or suffer injuries in road traffic accidents as a result of someone texting and driving at the same time.
-It's time to put a stop to this dangerous behavior.
+It's time to put a stop to this extremely dangerous behavior.

 Why is Texting While Driving Dangerous?